You Are Umasou: Plot

-As Heart is unable to live by eating plants and can't sustain himself of berries, he travels outside the forest and into the plains to look for some food that he could eat; unfortunately, he watches a Triceratops fighting a pack of Tyrannosaurus, one of which is impaled by one of its horns and killed.
+As Heart is unable to live by eating plants and can't sustain himself of berries, he travels outside the forest and into the plains to look for food that he can eat.
+He sees a Triceratops fighting a pack of Tyrannosaurus, one of which is impaled by one of its horns and killed.
 Suddenly from the mist enters Baku, a particularly large Tyrannosaurus with a scar over his right eye, who slams the Triceratops to the ground, killing it.
-After watching the pack eat the corpse, Heart panics and tries to retreat quietly to avoid being eaten as well, not knowing he was one of them.
-However, one of the Tyrannosaurus named Gonza notices his presence and the fact that he smells like a herbivore.
-Baku asks him about his family, and Heart fearfully answered that he had a brother and a mother, not telling that they are Maiasaura.
-Then Baku explains the lifestyle of a predator, which makes Heart flee in panic, without noticing that Gonza was following him.
-After rejoining with Light, Heart tells in disdain his experience with the Tyrannosaurus, but Gonza arrives and threatens to eat Light.
-In panic Light yells to Heart to save himself, causing Gonza to wonder why a Maiasaura would take care of a Tyrannosaurus.
-Light explains that Heart is his brother, but then Gonza reveals Heart's real species, which Heart denies and attacks Gonza.
-He bites and rips off his tail, leaving Gonza to flee in pain, feeling betrayed.
-Unfortunately, upon eating the tail, Heart realizes that Gonza was telling the truth, and, upon tackling Light, that he couldn't control his predatory instincts, he decides to run away to avoid killing and eating his family.
+After watching the pack eat the corpse, Heart panics and tries to retreat quietly to avoid being eaten as well.
+However, one of the Tyrannosaurus, Gonza, notices him and that he smells like a herbivore.
+Baku asks him about his family, and Heart fearfully answers that he has a brother and a mother, not telling that they are Maiasaura.
+Baku explains the lifestyle of a predator, which makes Heart flee in panic, without noticing that Gonza is following him.
+After rejoining Light, Heart tells him disdainfully about his experience with the Tyrannosaurus.
+Gonza arrives and threatens to eat Light.
+Light yells to Heart to save himself, causing Gonza to wonder why a Maiasaura would take care of a Tyrannosaurus.
+Light explains that Heart is his brother before Gonza reveals Heart's real species.
+Heart denies this and attacks Gonza, ripping off his tail and causing Gonza to flee in pain, feeling betrayed.
+Upon eating the tail, Heart realizes that Gonza was telling the truth.
+He tackles Light, unable to control his predatory instincts, and decides to run away to avoid killing and eating his family.